Geography of Cambodia: Vegetation & ecoregions

 Cambodia has one of the highest levels of forest cover in the region as the interdependence of Cambodia’s geography and hydrology makes it rich in natural resources and biological diversity - among the bio-richest countries in Southeast Asia.

+In Cambodia forest cover is around 46% of the total land area, equivalent to 8,068,370 hectares (ha) of forest in 2020, down from 11,004,790 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 7,464,400 hectares (ha) and planted forest covered 603,970 hectares (ha).
+Of the naturally regenerating forest 4% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
+For the year 2015, 100% of the forest area was reported to be under public ownership.
 The Royal Government of Cambodia estimates Cambodia contains approximately 10.36 million hectares of forest cover, representing approximately 57.07% of Cambodia’s land area (2011).
 On the contrary, international observers and independent sources provide rather different numbers.
 Consensus permeates, as most sources agree, that deforestation in Cambodia, loss of seasonal wetlands and habitat destruction - among countless minor factors - correlates with the absence of strict administrative control and indifference in law enforcement - not only in Cambodia but the entire region.

 Figures and assessments are numerous as are available sources. as seen in numbers below, which provide a wide range for interpretation.
 About 69000 ha (1%) of forest cover is planted forest.
 Overall Cambodia’s forests contain an estimated 464 million metric tonnes of carbon stock in living forest biomass.
 Approximately 40% of Cambodia’s Forests have some level of protection, while one of the Cambodia Millennium Development Goals targets is to achieve a 60% forest cover by 2015.

 According to the Forestry Administration statistics, a total of 380,000 hectares of forest were cleared between 2002 and 2005/2006 - a deforestation rate of 0.5% per year.
 The main cause of deforestation has been determined to be large-scale agricultural expansions.